chunkingz/portfolio/README.md

 yarn start
 ```

-### More
+## More

-Modify pages content in  `src/content_en.js`.
+Modify the UI content in  `src/content_en.js`.

 ### Thanks

-If you like this portfolio template don't forget give it a ⭐
+If you like this portfolio template don't forget to give it a ⭐

 Note, this is a modified clone of [ubaimutl's React Portfolio](https://github.com/ubaimutl/react-portfolio)
-Also give them a S/O and a ⭐
+Also, please give them a S/O and a ⭐